Creating Worker-friendly Environments

 - Establishment of a dedicated intranet site for constructing an internal network and sharing information

-- Reform the awareness of all employees in order to eliminate customary duties performed only by women
+- Elimination of customary duties performed only by women by reforming awareness of all employees

-- Expand the occupational field for women by sharing information or developing human resources through training.
+- Expansion of the occupational field for women by sharing information or developing human resources through training

-- The declaration shown above is included in the Positive Action “Declaration for Women’s Active Participation in the Workplace” by the Ministry of Health, Labour, and Welfare.
+Note: The declaration above is included in the Positive Action “Declaration for Women’s Active Participation in the Workplace” by the Ministry of Health, Labour, and Welfare.

 Intranet site for promoting women’s active participation